Hans Gaffron

+Hans Gaffron (May 17, 1902 – August 18, 1979) was a German chemist.
 He was one of the earlier researchers trying to elucidate the mechanistic and biochemical details of photosynthesis and plant metabolism.
 His most notable finding was the discovery of a process whereby unicellular green algae can produce molecular Hydrogen (H2) in the presence of light, and that the precursors were derived from photosynthetic water-splitting.
 Applications based on his work have led to many efforts to develop H2 as a renewable biofuel.

+He was a son of the German physician Eduard Gaffron and his wife Hedwig von Gevekot.